Entanglement and secret-key-agreement capacities of bipartite quantum interactions and read-only memory devices: Entanglement distillation from bipartite quantum interactions

-In the above, we employed properties of the partial transpose reviewed in \eqref{eq:PT-1}--\eqref{eq:PT-last}.
+\end{widetext} In the above, we employed properties of the partial transpose reviewed in \eqref{eq:PT-1}--\eqref{eq:PT-last}.
+In particular, the third equality follows from the fact that $\T_{S_B}^\dagger=\T_{S_B}$.
+For the fourth equality we have used \eqref{eq:PT-last} to change $\T_{S_B}$ to $\T_{B'}$ and then $\T_{B'}^\dagger=\T_{B'}$.
 Now, consider that

+The second equality follows from \eqref{eq:12} and \eqref{eq:Ttrick}.
 The inequality is a consequence of H\"{o}lder's inequality \cite{Bha97}.
-The final equality follows because the spectrum of a positive semi-definite operator is invariant under the action of a full transpose (note, in this case, $\T_{A'B'}$ is the full transpose as it acts on reduced positive semi-definite operators $V_{A'B'}$ and $Y_{A'B'}$).
+The second-to-last equality follows because the spectrum of a positive semi-definite operator is invariant under the action of a full transpose (note, in this case, $\T_{A'B'}$ is the full transpose as it acts on reduced positive semi-definite operators $V_{A'B'}$ and $Y_{A'B'}$).